noodlecollie/v2mp/docs/V2MP.md

 * Operand bit `[11] (A)` specifies the mode of the operation:
   * `0b` means that the operation is a load.
   * `1b` means that the operation is a store.
-* Operand bits `[10 9] (B)` specify the two-bit identifier of the register whose value will be used for the operation.
+* Operand bits `[10 9] (B)` specify the [two-bit identifier](#register-identifiers) of the register that will be used to hold the result of a load, or provide the value for a store.

-The memory location for the load or store is always specified by the value of `LR`.
+The memory address for the load or store is always specified by the value of `LR`.
 This always refers to the data segment `DS`.

 Operand bits `[8 0]` of the instruction are reserved for future use.
 If any of these bits is not `0`, a [`RES`](#fault) fault will be raised.